 Purpose: The Diploma in Primary Education is designed for men and women who desire to teach from a Biblical worldview in the primary school setting.
-This program is government approved and recognized by the Education Council of Zambia (ECZ).
+This program is accredited by both the Zambian Higher Education Authority (HEA) and the Teaching Council of Zambia (TCZ) and affiliated with the Education Council of Zambia (ECZ).